 As mentioned earlier, after you have had four cash outs, you can get paid via instant PayPal, once you reach the payout threshold, and then get your earnings right away.

 And I know from personal experience that Prolific really pays.
 I have been paid by it several times and have also recorded a video with payment proof where you can see exactly how to withdraw your earnings:

 How much money can you make on Prolific?

 Prolific can be a nice way to earn a bit of extra cash.
 But if your main goal is to make as much money as possible on surveys, Prolific might not be the right site for you.

 Personally, I like being a member of Prolific.
-First of all because it helps researchers get answers.
-So it is more of an extra platform for me, and then I am a member of many other survey sites, where I am offered daily surveys and can make more money.
+Mainly because it helps researchers get answers, so it is more of an extra platform for me, and then I am a member of many other survey sites, where I am offered daily surveys and can make more money.

 Can you use it on mobile devices?